ijerryhale/movies/README.md

 # Movies
-iOS - Display Movies and Theaters for given Zipcode and Day
+iOS - Display Movies and Theaters for given Location and Day

 ## Requirements